Collectivity of $J/\psi$ Mesons in Heavy-Ion Collisions

-where $f_{\bar c,c}$ are the transported phase space distributions of anti-/charm quarks, and $v_{\rm rel}$ is their relative velocity.
-In the current $2\to1$ formulation, hadronization is realized via a resonance cross section, $\sigma_{\Psi}(s)$, for $c+\bar c \to \Psi$, taken of Breit-Wigner form with the vacuum $\Psi$ pole masses and widths $\Gamma_{\Psi}\simeq 100$\,MeV, while the $C_\Psi$ ensure the normalization following from the rate equation.
-The anti-/charm-quark phase space distributions are taken from recent Langevin simulations of charm-quark diffusion in the QGP that result in a successful phenomenology of open HF observables at the LHC~\cite{He:2019vgs,ALICE:2021rxa}.
-In particular, the RRM enables to incorporate space-momentum correlations (SMCs)~\cite{He:2019vgs}, here for the charm and anticharm quarks, on an event-by-event basis from the Langevin simulations.
-In the rate equation approach, the production of different charmonium states occurs over a finite temperature range~\cite{Zhao:2011cv}.
-Following the procedure adopted before where the $J/\psi$ blastwave spectra were evaluated at an {\em average} temperature of $T$=180\,MeV~\cite{Du:2015wha}, we here evaluate the RRM on a hydrodynamic hypersurface at a constant longitudinal proper time, $\tau_f\simeq5.2$\,fm/$c$ for semi-central Pb-Pb(5\,TeV) collisions, yielding a range of average temperatures of $T$=170-190\,MeV, cf.~the red histogram in Fig.~\ref{fig_Tfo_distribution}.
+where $f_{\bar c,c}$ are the transported phase space distributions of $c$ and $\bar{c}$ quarks, and $v_{\rm rel}$ is their relative velocity.
+In the current $2\to1$ formulation, hadronization is realized via a resonance cross section, $\sigma_{\Psi}(s)$, for $c+\bar c \to \Psi$, taken of Breit-Wigner form with vacuum $\Psi$ pole masses and widths $\Gamma_{\Psi}\simeq 100$\,MeV (reflecting the dissociation rates; variations by a factor of $\sim$2 have practically no effect on $p_T$-spectral shapes), while the $C_\Psi$ ensures the normalization following from the rate equation.
+The phase space distributions are taken from Langevin simulations of $c$-quark diffusion in the QGP that result in a fair phenomenology of open HF observables at the LHC~\cite{He:2019vgs,ALICE:2021rxa}.
+In particular, the RRM incorporates space-momentum correlations (SMCs)~\cite{He:2019vgs}, here between $c$ and $\bar{c}$ quarks from event-by-event Langevin simulations.
+In the rate equation approach, the production of charmonia occurs over a finite temperature range~\cite{Zhao:2011cv}.
+In analogy to the procedure adopted before where the $J/\psi$ blastwave spectra were evaluated at an {\em average} temperature of $T$=180\,MeV~\cite{Du:2015wha}, we here evaluate the RRM on a hydrodynamic hypersurface at a constant longitudinal proper time, $\tau_f\simeq5.2$\,fm/$c$, for semi-central 5.02\,TeV Pb-Pb collisions, yielding a range of average temperatures of $T$=170-190\,MeV, cf.~the red histogram in Fig.~\ref{fig_Tfo_distribution}.
 Since the temperature window for regeneration is related to the dissociation temperature of the various $\Psi$ states, we also consider a 20\% earlier freezeout time, $\tau_f\simeq4.2$\,fm/$c$, resulting in a significantly higher range of average regeneration temperatures, cf.~the green histogram in Fig.~\ref{fig_Tfo_distribution}.